Poincar{\'e} series and linking of Legendrian knots: Background on Riemannian geometry

-\begin{rema} In the following, a running example will be to consider the case where $c(t)$ is a geodesic representative of a homotopy class $\mathbf{c}\in\pi_1(X)$ -- see~\S\ref{ss:first-prop} below.
-In that case, we will take $\Sigma(c)$ to be the connected component of $N_1^*(c)$ consisting of the covectors directly orthogonal to $p(t)$.
-We choose to orient $\Sigma(c)$ via the orientation of the geodesic, i.e. with the one-form $-e_1^*(x)$ (or equivalently with the vector $-e_1(x)$). \end{rema}
+\begin{rema} In Theorem~\ref{t:zero}, besides the case of points, we will consider the case where $c(t)$ is a geodesic representative of a nontrivial homotopy class $\mathbf{c}\in\pi_1(X)$.
+In that case, we will take $\Sigma=\Sigma(c)$ to be the connected component of $N_1^*(c)$ consisting of the covector directly orthogonal to $p(t)$.
+This satisfies the expected transversality assumption as $a_{ 2}=0$ in that case and as $r_+\neq 0$ thanks to negative curvature.
+For more general Anosov surfaces, this transversality assumption may not be satisfied for certain closed geodesics as one may have $r_\pm =0$ at some points.

+We choose to orient $\Sigma(c)$ via the orientation of the geodesic, i.e. with the vector $-H$. \end{rema}